 However, space can often be difficult to comprehend and full of dangers.
 So, in this guide, I’m not only going to be helping you identify and understand the arbitrage strategy, but also to understand what potential pitfalls there can be.
 That way, you can travel through the betting galaxy and discover all the wonders it has to offer, without navigating into any black holes.

 Before you blast into space, it’s a good idea to know a thing or two about your engine.
-That’s why, before I explain what arbitrage betting is, you should know a thing or two about odds.
+That’s why, before I explain what arbitrage betting is, you should know a thing or two about betting odds.

 When you land onto a betting site and check out your favourite markets, you’ll doubtless see a whole bunch of odds twinkling away like stars in the bookmaker’s sky.
 However, they may as well be written in an alien language if you don’t fundamentally understand that they represent probability.
 Every odd you come across – whether it’s in decimal, American or fractional form – are just different ways of stating an implied probability.